-‘A Prayer for my Daughter’ by W. B. Yeats demonstrates the poet’s concern and anxiety over the future wellbeing and prospects of his daughter Anne.
-He has written the poem in 1919, shortly after her birth and World War II.
+Yeats wrote ‘A Prayer for my Daughter’ in 1919, shortly after his daughter’s birth and World War II.
 So the ongoing unsettling feel is visible in the background and the poet’s mind.
 The poem appeared for the first time in his poetry collection, Michael Robartes and the Dancer in 1921.

 Explore A Prayer for my Daughter

 W. B. Yeats in his ten-stanza poem, ‘A Prayer for my Daughter’ questions how best to raise his daughter.
 Though by 1919, the war was over, in Ireland it yet turned normal.
 So, he ponders how she will survive the difficult times ahead, in the politically turbulent times.
 The poem not only expresses the helplessness of Yeats as a father but all fathers who had to walk through this situation.
 He wants to give his daughter a life of beauty and innocence, safety, and security.
 He further wants her to be well-mannered and full of humility free from intellectual hatred and being strongly opinionated.
 Finally, he wants her to get married into an aristocratic family which is rooted in spirituality and traditional values.